Summary: How to Wire and Repair Smoke Detectors - Installation Guide with Photos that Explain Smoke Detector Wiring and Repairs.

 Electrical Wiring and Landlord Tenants Rights We keep tripping a breaker and found that 7 lights and plugs all run off the GFI plug in the bath room.
 The apartment is about 60 years old.
 Is this electrical wiring normal?

-Wiring a Switch Outlet Combination How to Wire a Combo Switch Outlet: These switch outlets are pretty handy and once the wiring designations are understood the wiring can be a snap.
+Wiring a Switch and Outlet Combination How to Wire a Combo Switch Outlet: These switch outlets are pretty handy and once the wiring designations are understood the wiring can be a snap.

 How Many Electrical Wires In a Junction Box How to Wire a Junction Box: Selecting a Junction Box for Electrical Wiring, The Basics of Electrical Junction Boxes, The number of wires that are allowed in a Junction Box.